Parotid Surgery Guidelines

 - You might notice bruising, swelling and hardness around your incision.
 This hardness will peak at about 3 weeks and will disappear over the next 2 to 3 months.
 Firm massaging of the scar starting 2 weeks after surgery will help.

-- The drain should be emptied at least twice a day and the amount recorded.
-This record should be brought to your first appointment.
+- If a drain is used, it should be emptied at least twice a day and the amount recorded.
+This record should be brought to your appointments until the drain is removed.

-- The surgical dressing wrap should be removed at your first post-op appointment.
+- The surgical dressing wrap will be removed by your doctor at your first post-op appointment.

-- An Ace Wrap should then be wrapped around the head tightly to help reduce swelling, especially at nights, for 2 weeks.
-The swelling in the area of surgery will increase the first several days and may have a donut shape to it.
+- A Velcro wrap will be provided which should then be wrapped around the head tightly to help reduce swelling.
+It will be worn 24 hours a day for the first week and only at nights, for the second week.
+The swelling in the area of surgery will increase the first several days.

 Additional At Home Care Instructions

-- KEEP HEAD ELEVATED WHILE RESTING, RELAXING, OR SLEEPING FOR AT LEAST 1-2 WEEKS FOLLOWING SURGERY.
+- KEEP HEAD ELEVATED WHILE RESTING, RELAXING, OR SLEEPING WITH 3-4 PILLOWS FOR AT LEAST 2 WEEKS FOLLOWING SURGERY.
 SLEEP ON YOUR BACK ONLY.
 Sleep is very important so lay down at an elevated angle that allows you to sleep.

 - No heavy exercise or yoga for 3 weeks following surgery.